 - Methotrexate is a folic acid inhibitor.
 It is effective but is associated with hepatotoxicity, requires close, potentially invasive (i.e., liver biopsy) monitoring, cannot be used in patients with liver disease or kidney disease, and is an abortifacient.
 Drug interactions are common; bone marrow suppression is a possibility.
 Methotrexate is generally given weekly and many patients describe a post-dose fatigue that can last for several days ("methotrexate fog").
 Patients often get stomatitis, nausea, and vomiting and, more rarely, can have lung complications.
-Methotrexate can be combined with TNF-alpha inhibitors. - Cyclosporine is a T cell inhibitor and works rapidly, but causes hypertension and may be associated with lymphoma and skin cancer (especially when combined with PUVA).
+Methotrexate can be combined with TNF-alpha inhibitors. - Cyclosporine is a T cell inhibitor and works rapidly, but causes hypertension and may be associated with lymphoma and skin cancer (especially when combined with psoralen and ultraviolet A radiation [PUVA]).
 Cyclosporine is also associated with kidney disease, liver disease, hypertrichosis, gingival changes, GI symptoms, and neurologic symptoms.
 Drug interactions are common and there are many contraindications.
 Some European guidelines only recommend use for 2 years.
 Cyclosporine cannot be combined with other systemic treatments (other than phototherapy). - Acitretin, a retinoid, vitamin A analogue is highly teratogenic, associated with dry eyes and dry mouth, hair loss, as well as elevated triglycerides and musculoskeletal problems.
 Acitretin can be combined with phototherapy and, unlike many other psoriasis treatments, is not immunosuppressive.

-Phototherapy includes sun exposure, broadband ultraviolet B (UVB), narrowband UVB, and psoralen with ultraviolet A (UVA) treatment (PUVA).
+Phototherapy includes sun exposure, broadband ultraviolet B (UVB), narrowband UVB, and psoralen with ultraviolet A (PUVA) treatment.
 Narrowband UVB is more effective than broadband UVB; both can be delivered at home.
-There is a perception that PUVA is generally more effective than narrowband UVB, but evidence is mixed.32 Psoralen, a photosensitizing drug, can be used orally or topically, as a bath, to the affected areas.
-Psoralen is associated with nausea, and PUVA is associated with increased squamous cell cancer and possibly melanoma.
-One final form of phototherapy is the use of excimer lasers for focused light therapy.
+Psoralen, a photosensitizing drug, can be used orally or topically, as a bath, to the affected areas.
+Psoralen is associated with nausea, and PUVA is associated with increased squamous cell cancer and possibly melanoma; as such, UVB by far the most common form of phototherapy delivered in current clinical practice.
+A final form of phototherapy involves the use of excimer lasers for focused UVB light therapy.